microsoft/WhatTheHack/010-AzureDevOps/Coach/Solution-09.md

 ## Notes & Guidance

-This was updated to mend (previously known as whitesource).
+This was updated to Mend (previously known as Whitesource).
 The instruction set should be the same.

 - General Guidelines
   - Install the Mend Bolt extension to the azure devops organization.
 The article in the challenge will have a link to take you there.